Glacier National Park Photography Workshop

 Itinerary & Logistics

-Day 1, July 15: Meet in the afternoon at St. Mary Lodge for a short orientations session and early dinner before heading into the park for sunset.
+Day 1, July 15: Meet in the afternoon for a short orientations session and early dinner before heading into the park for sunset.
 After the first day, we will meet well before sunrise to get on location for first light and continue shooting through the early morning hours.
 We will take a rest break each day from late morning until mid afternoon to rest up for our afternoon/evening session.
 Being far from city lights, Glacier is the perfect place for Milky Way, shooting stars, star trails and on the rare occasion, even Northern Lights!
 If conditions allow, we will have at least one night shoot.
 A flexible daily agenda will allow for optimal conditions, and we will incorporate as many iconic locations as possible.
 Areas visited could include: Two Medicine, Lake McDonald, Logan Pass and Many Glacier.

 The sun rises at 5:30AM and sets at 9:30PM during this time of year.
 Add in driving time to and from locations and this recipe calls for early mornings and late nights, so it's important to take advantage of the midday rest breaks.